Solomon Islands: PM Sogavare survives no confidence vote | DW | 06.12.2021

 "The call for me to resign and this motion was made against the backdrop of an illegal attempted coup," he said, accusing the Malaita provincial government of fomenting deadly protests a week ago.

-The opposition, with backing from Malaita, has accused Sogavare of being in the hand of China after the decision to change diplomatic from Taiwan to the Chinese mainland in 2019.
+The opposition, with backing from Malaita, has accused Sogavare of being in the hand of China after the decision to change diplomatic ties from Taiwan to the Chinese mainland.

 Opposition leader Matthew Wale told parliament that Sogavare was "in the service of a foreign power."
 He claimed the prime minister was using Chinese money in a national fund to bolster his power.